-D.C. will temporarily ban indoor dining next week, Bowser says
+D.C. to ban indoor dining, close museums, restrict libraries to curbside

 “We feel indoor dining closing has been imminent for the last couple weeks,” Hollinger said.
 “We knew it was on the horizon, because it was very clear watching the numbers.”

 The District reported 274 new cases and three deaths Friday.
 More than 11 percent of all patients in the city’s hospitals are infected with the virus, a troubling number that has risen daily since mid-November.
-The 7-day average of newly reported coronavirus cases continues to exceed levels last seen in May — when a broad stay-home order was in place that included a ban on restaurant dining, whether indoor or out.
+The 7-day average of newly reported coronavirus cases continues to exceed levels last seen in May — when a broad stay-at-home order was in place that included a ban on restaurant dining, whether indoor or out.

 “I’d be lying if I said it wasn’t disappointing, it is — but it’s a much more complex issue that’s not just about our industry, but where we are in the country,” Hollinger said.
 “Any type of relief will be all the more imperative as we go into the cold months.”